bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Justin Moon: 00:43:00

 It is a great observation though.
-Bitcoin walls do really suck it.
+Bitcoin wallets do really suck it.

 ## Checking the status of the mint or proof-of-funds